Spring Food and Wine Club Pairings

 Source: https://www.jamesbeard.org/recipes/deviled-crab (James Beard Foundation)

-Would you like to receive regular updates about the happenings at Chemeketa Cellars?
-Sign up here to receive newsletters about events, new releases, specials, learning opportunities and winery updates.
+Would you like to receive regular updates about Chemeketa Cellars?
+Sign up for our newsletter to hear about new releases and specials, tasting room events, learning opportunities and winery updates.